Hotline 62851-8392-9229

 • Temporarily traveling to Komodo Island from Lombok by cruise boat, waiting for weather conditions and local government

-Home » Adventure » Doro Peti Beach: The Hidden Black Sand Beauty on the Coast of Mount Tambora
+Home » Adventure » Komodo Tour Route: Hidden Black Sand Beauty of Mount Tambora

 Nestled along the northern coast of Sumbawa Island, Doro Peti Beach is a quiet and fascinating destination that combines natural beauty with dramatic history.
 This coastal gem lies on the Tambora Peninsula, an area forever shaped by the massive eruption of Mount Tambora in 1815, the largest volcanic eruption ever recorded in human history.